Bu1raj/sign_language_to_speech/README.md

 # sign_language_to_speech

-Made with &heart; by Bhuvanraj T, Kushal J,M Afzal and Rohith U for summer internship 2023.
+Made with 🖤 by Bhuvanraj T, Kushal J,M Afzal and Rohith U for summer internship 2023.

 Personal dataset used, unfortunally will not be able to upload it.